College of Education

 Allied Health, Recreation, and Community Services

-This area of intensive study is designed to provide students with advanced planning, management, supervision and evaluation of programs in the community and its institutions.
+This specialized academic field is designed to provide students with advanced planning, management, supervision and evaluation of programs in the community and its institutions.
 The combined areas of allied health, recreation and community services are diverse professional areas knitted together by a unified commitment to enhancing, enriching and sustaining the individual and collective well-being of people, communities and society as a whole.
 Graduates are prepared for careers as applied scholars, evaluators, or practitioners in public and environmental health departments, recreation and tourism industry; allied health and social services agencies; the military, government, and non-governmental agencies; religious organizations; libraries and museums; and civic and professional associations.
 The program of study will be based upon students' needs, interests, and upon approval by an academic advisor and program of study committee.
-(For more information, contact the Head of the Department of Health, Recreation and community Services.)
+For more information, contact the Head of the Department of Learning, Leading, and Community.

 Curriculum and Instruction

-This area of intensive study is designed to prepare scholar practitioners to plan, implement, evaluate, and supervise educational programs for children, from infancy through adolescence, and adult learners, inclusive of a wide variety of diversity.
-Faculty in this intensive study area come from many departments and disciplines including, but not limited to, prekindergarten through tertiary curriculum and pedagogy; foundations of education in psychology, philosophy, social sciences; disability studies in education, gifted and talented, and multicultural education; literacy education; instructional technology, school library studies; and P-12 content areas such as mathematics, physical education, science, social studies, and language arts.
-Students interested in becoming special education scholar-practitioners to plan, implement, evaluate, and supervise educational programs for children and adult learners with an emphasis on inclusion and diversity will apply for admission through the Curriculum and Instruction Intensive Study Area.
-For more information see https://coe.uni.edu/academics/doctoral-program.
+This specialized academic field is designed to prepare scholar practitioners to plan, implement, evaluate, and lead educational programs for children, from infancy through adolescence, and adult learners, inclusive of a wide range of diversity.
+Faculty in this specialized academic field come from many departments and disciplines including, but not limited to, prekindergarten through tertiary curriculum and pedagogy; foundations of education in psychology, philosophy, social sciences; disability studies in education, gifted and talented, and multicultural education; literacy education; instructional technology, school library studies; and P-12 content areas such as mathematics, physical education, science, social studies, and language arts.
+Students interested in becoming special education scholar-practitioners to plan, implement, evaluate, and supervise educational programs for children and adult learners with an emphasis on inclusion and diversity will apply for admission through the Curriculum and Instruction specialized academic field.
+For more information, see https://coe.uni.edu/academics/doctoral-program.

 Educational Leadership

-This area of intensive study in education administration prepares personnel for leadership positions in PK-12 schools, post-secondary institutions, and other educational services or settings.
+This specialized academic field in education administration prepares personnel for leadership positions in PK-12 schools, post-secondary institutions, and other educational services or settings.
 Typical positions held by educators with the terminal degree focused on educational leadership include: principals, superintendents, school district central office administrators, professors of educational leadership, special education directors at the Area Education Agency level or Department of Education administrators and consultants.
-Students interested in special education administration will apply for admission through Educational Psychology, Foundations, and Leadership Studies.
-(For more information, contact the Head, Department of Educational Psychology, Foundations, and Leadership Studies, or please see the catalog at www.uni.edu/catalog/collegeofeducation/edpsychfoundleadershipstudies or visit the Department of Educational Psychology, Foundations, and Leadership Studies website at https://coe.uni.edu/epfls.
+Students interested in special education administration will apply for admission through Learning, Leading, and Community.
+For more information, contact the Head, Department of Learning, Leading, and Community, or please see the catalog at www.uni.edu/catalog/collegeofeducation/edpsychfoundleadershipstudies or visit https://coe.uni.edu/epfls.

 Postsecondary Education: Student Affairs